The Greatest Show on Turf: Marshall Faulk

 The second overall pick in the 1994 draft, Marshall Faulk was traded from the Indianapolis Colts to St. Louis in 1999.
 Faulk had been an elite player in Indianapolis, but in St. Louis he put up some of the best all-purpose numbers in the history of the NFL.
 Indianapolis finished 13–3 but were knocked off in the first round, while the Rams went on to win Super Bowl XXXIV.

 It was a storybook season.
 Faulk's patience and diligence in learning the Rams offense paid off when he totaled 2,429 yards from scrimmage, eclipsing Barry Sanders’ 2,358 yards set in 1997.
 With 1,381 yards rushing (a superb 5.5 yards-per-carry average) and 1,048 receiving yards, Faulk joined Roger Craig as the only men to total 1,000+ yards in each category in a season (they were joined in 2019 by Christian McCaffrey).
 For all this effort and success, he was named Offensive Player of the Year and starter for the NFC squad in the 2000 Pro Bowl.

 Faulk was the MVP in 2000, and again the Offensive Player of the Year.
-In just 14 games (he missed two), he had 1,359 yards rushing and scored 26 TDs, the latter a record (that would soon be broken by Priest Holmes, then by Shaun Alexander, and later LaDainian Tomlinson in 2006).
+In just 14 games (he missed two), he had 1,359 yards rushing and scored 26 touchdowns, the latter a record (that would soon be broken by Priest Holmes, then by Shaun Alexander, and later LaDainian Tomlinson in 2006).
 Faulk had 18 scores on the ground, setting a new franchise record, and eight through the air.
 He also averaged more than five yards per carry again, this time with 5.4.

 From 1999 to 2001, Marshall Faulk may have had the best consecutive seasons in league history.
-In that span, he scored 59 TDs, rang up 6,765 yards of offense (4,122 rushing and 2,643 receiving), and won the Most Valuable Player award and three Offensive Player of the Year awards.
+In that span, he scored 59 touchdowns, rang up 6,765 yards of offense (4,122 rushing and 2,643 receiving), and won the Most Valuable Player award and three Offensive Player of the Year awards.
 He was also named All-NFC, ALL-NFL, and selected for the Pro Bowl in each of those years.
 In 2011, Faulk was inducted to the Pro Football Hall of Fame in his first year of eligibility.